 In January 2009, an important regional agreement was adopted in Djibouti by States in the region, at a high-level meeting convened by IMO.
 The Code of Conduct concerning the Repression of Piracy and Armed Robbery against Ships in the Western Indian Ocean and the Gulf of Aden recognizes the extent of the problem of piracy and armed robbery against ships in the region and, in it, the signatories declare their intention to co operate to the fullest possible extent, and in a manner consistent with international law, in the repression of piracy and armed robbery against ships.

-Implementation of the Djibouti Code of Conduct will help to:
+Implementation of the Djibouti Code of Conduct has been helping to: